-Chris Wojcik ’96 has returned Harvard to the national stage in his five years as the Frisbie Family Head Coach for Harvard Men’s Lacrosse.
+Chris Wojcik ’96 has returned Harvard to the national stage in his six years as the Frisbie Family Head Coach for Harvard Men’s Lacrosse.

 In 2014 the Crimson did what no other team had done in 24 years, winning the program’s first Ivy League championship since 1990 with a 5-1 conference record.
 By virtue of its regular season title, the Crimson earned the right to host the Ivy League Tournament at Harvard Stadium, where it advanced to the tournament final for the second time in program history.
 The feat helped earn Harvard an at-large berth to the NCAA tournament, its first since 2006 and sixth overall, while elevating the Crimson to a ranking of 11th in the nation.
 Harvard finished the year off with a 10-7 overall record, an impressive 7-1 mark in Cambridge, four wins over ranked opponents, and seven selections to the All-Ivy League teams, the second most in program history.
 Additionally, Devin Dwyer and Bobby Duvnjak garnered USILA All-America honorable mention honors, and Wojcik was tabbed as the New England Intercollegiate Lacrosse Association Coach of the Year.

-During his five seasons at the helm of the Crimson, Wojcik has directed Harvard to a 39-36 overall record, including a pair of 10-win campaigns and 12 wins against ranked opponents.
-Four members of the Crimson have garnered USILA All-America recognition, while 25 have been named All-Ivy League.
+During his six seasons at the helm of the Crimson, Wojcik has directed Harvard to a 47-44 overall record, including a pair of 10-win campaigns and 15 wins against ranked opponents.
+Five individuals have collected a total of eight USILA All-America accoloades, while 31 have been named All-Ivy League.

 Harvard posted a 7-7 record in 2015 while playing the ninth toughest schedule in the nation.
 The Crimson faced off against seven programs ranked in the national polls, and picked up three victories versus top-20 opponents.
 Six individuals received All-Ivy recognition, with five individuals garnering All-New England honors.